DearMeii/Dearmeii/README.md

 <div align="center">

-a stressed, tired, and broke college student
+a stressed, tired, sleep deprived, and broke college student

 ```text
 Thank you for coming~